zenomt/webid-auth-protocol/README.md

 that the user is accessing the resources directly with the native, first-party application.

-The nature of a Bearer token is that any agent presenting it is presumed to be the entity to which it was issued.
+The nature of a bearer token is that any agent presenting it is presumed to be the entity to which it was issued.
 A Rogue application can send an `access_token` to a server, which is not constrained on any HTTP headers it can send or omit (including `Origin`).

-Therefore, an application presenting a Bearer `access_token` that resolves to an unknown or unidentified application **MUST** be considered to be distinct from the "no/same `Origin` in a first-party session" application assumption case.
-A resource server **SHOULD** ignore the `Origin` header, for purposes of access control or application identification, when a Bearer `access_token` is presented for authorization, since the agent bearing the token could have set that header to any value.
+Therefore, an application presenting a bearer `access_token` that resolves to an unknown or unidentified application **MUST** be considered to be distinct from the "no/same `Origin` in a first-party session" application assumption case.
+A resource server **SHOULD** ignore the `Origin` header, for purposes of access control or application identification, when a bearer `access_token` is presented for authorization, since the agent bearing the token could have set that header to any value.